 We'll continue to use the ROC AUC score for assessing, training, and testing performance.
 Now that we have several values of C to try and several folds (in this case four) for the cross-validation, we will want to store the training and testing scores for each fold and for each value of C.

-Define a function that takes the k_folds cross-validation splitter, the array of C values (C_vals), the model object (model), and the features and response variable (X and Y, respectively) as inputs, with which to explore different amounts of regularization with k-folds cross-validation, using the following code:
+Define a function that takes the k_folds cross-validation splitter, the array of C values (C_vals), the model object (model), and the features and response variable (X and Y, respectively) as inputs, to explore different amounts of regularization with k-folds cross-validation.
+Use the following code:

 def cross_val_C_search(k_folds, C_vals, model, X, Y):